systemd/mkosi/mkosi/resources/mkosi.md

   with all build sources mounted in it is mounted to `/work/src` inside the image's root directory.

+`BuildSourcesEphemeral=`, `--build-sources-ephemeral=`

+: Takes a boolean.
+Disabled by default.
+Configures whether changes to source directories (The working directory and configured using `BuildSources=`) are persisted.
+If enabled, all source directories will be reset to their original state after scripts finish executing.

 `Environment=`, `--environment=`

 : Adds variables to the environment that package managers and the